vedetta-com/caesonia/README.md

 A DNS name server (from a registrar, a free service, VPS host, or self-hosted) is required, which allows edditing the following record types: A, AAAA, MX, CAA, TXT, SSHFP

 ### Forward-confirmed reverse DNS (FCrDNS)
-Each MX subdomain has record types A, and AAAA with the VPS IPv4, and IPv6
+Each MX subdomain has record types A, and AAAA with the VPS IPv4, and IPv6:
 ```console
 mercury.example.com.
 86400	IN	A	93.184.216.34
 mercury.example.com.
 86400	IN	AAAA	2606:2800:220:1:248:1893:25c8:1946
 ```
-Each IPv4 and IPv6 has record type PTR with the MX subdomain (reverse DNS configured by VPS host)
+Each IPv4 and IPv6 has record type PTR with the MX subdomain (reverse DNS configured on VPS host):
 ```console
 ...6				IN	PTR 	mercury.example.com.
 ```
-Verify
+Verify:
 ```sh
 dig +short mercury.example.com a
 > 93.184.216.34